xy-241/CS-Notes/content/Computer Organisation/Sequential Circuit/Sequential Circuit.md

 > ![[async_sequential_circuit_state_change_limitation.gif|500]]
 > The above 4-bit [[Register]] is made of 4 [[Data Latch]].
 When the **Store Input** is active, the above asynchronous circuit will keep updating the state.
 If we want a particular state, we need to turn the Store Input to inactive which is hard to achieve in a reliable way.
 Because everything happens in a fraction of a second.
 >
-> If we want to have precise control over state changes in a reliable manner, we can use a [[Sequential Circuit#Synchronous Sequential Circuit]] that is synchronised with a [[Clock Oscillator]].
+> If we want to have precise control over state changes in a reliable & predicable manner, we can use a [[Sequential Circuit#Synchronous Sequential Circuit]] which is synchronised with a [[Clock Oscillator]].

 ### Level Sensitive